 The publication discusses how to communicate with a webmaster or developer to assist with installation.
 Addresses Google’s conversion-oriented tools, including AdWords and AdSense, Google trends, Webmaster tools, search-based keyword tools, and more.

 The book touches on brand tracking studies, usability research, competitive analysis, and statistical tools.
 Throughout the book, the main emphasis is demonstrating how you can best use Google Analytics to achieve your business objectives.

 3. Actionable Web Analytics: Using Data to Make Smart Business Decisions

 Authors: Jason Burby and Shane Atchison | Published: 2007

 Knowing everything you can about each click to your Web site can help you make strategic decisions regarding your business.
 This book is about the why not just the how of web analytics and the rules for developing a culture of analysis inside your organisation.

-Why should you collect several types of data?
+The book raises important questions such as why should you collect several types of data?
 Why you need a strategy?
 Why must it remain flexible?
 Why your data must generate meaningful action?
 The authors answer these critical questions and many more using their decade of experience in Web analytics.

 As we know, just tracking metrics is not enough to understand the true impact of marketing on your business.
 That’s why we want our Madtrix platform to deliver performance analytics on an easy to understand dashboard which is relevant to all stakeholders.